Veridonia/simulation/README.md

 # Veridonia Simulation

 This repository contains a simulation of the Veridonia content curation system.
 The simulation implements a community-driven multi-stage voting process paired with an ELO-based reputation system.
-It is inspired by the system described in the Veridonia whitepaper.
+It is based on the principles outlined in the [Veridonia Whitepaper](Whitepaper.md) included in this repository.
 Some differences in implementation exist to better suit the simulation environment.

 ## Overview

 Veridonia is designed to improve online content curation by promoting transparency, meritocracy, and community governance.
-Instead of relying on opaque, engagement-driven algorithms, Veridonia leverages a multi-stage voting mechanism and dynamic reputation adjustments to evaluate content quality.
+Instead of relying on opaque, engagement-driven algorithms that fuel sensationalism and misinformation, Veridonia leverages a multi-stage voting mechanism and dynamic reputation adjustments to evaluate content quality.

 In this simulation: